 Statement of the Honorable Clay Lowery Before the U.S. House Subcommittee on International Monetary Policy and Trade

 On June 17, 2015, CGD visiting fellow Clay Lowery testified before the U.S.

-On March 19, 2015, senior fellow and director of CGD’s Rethinking US Development Policy Initiative Ben Leo testified before the Senate Foreign Relations Committee Subcommittee on Africa and Global Health Policy at a hearing about the the potential for greater US trade and investment wi
+On March 19, 2015, senior fellow and director of CGD’s Rethinking US Development Policy Initiative Ben Leo testified before the Senate Foreign Relations Committee Subcommittee on Africa and Global Health Policy at a hearing about the potential for greater US trade and investment with S

 Advancing the US–Africa Trade and Development Agenda: Aligning US Policy Tools to Address Core Competitiveness Constraints